iterative/dvc.org/public/static/docs/command-reference/install.md

 Namely:

-**Checkout**: For any commit SHA hash, branch or tag, `git checkout` retrieves the [DVC-files](/doc/user-guide/dvc-file-format) corresponding to that version.
+**Checkout**: For any commit hash, branch or tag, `git checkout` retrieves the [DVC-files](/doc/user-guide/dvc-file-format) corresponding to that version.
 The project's DVC-files in turn refer to data stored in <abbr>cache</abbr>, but not necessarily in the <abbr>workspace</abbr>.
 Normally, it would be necessary to run `dvc checkout` to synchronize workspace and DVC-files.

 This hook automates running `dvc checkout`.